Poems by Ángel Escobar

 I don’t know: I’m already forgetting those times when evenings

-were interlaced with speech, not by an ending—,
+were interlaced with language, not by an ending—

-an evil that would weigh on Valéry.
-O and me for I read diamant—.
+though it irritate Valéry.
+O and me for I once read diamond—.

-Mark, instant, the nothing-else in which tomorrow drowned.
+Mark, instant, the nothingelse in which she drowned tomorrow.

 You can hear her: she’ll be chanting a song that wasn’t even